 Whitewater rafting on the Blue River is an amazing way to experience the natural beauty of Summit County.
 Our Blue River rafting trips will get your adrenaline pumping but still suitable for the entire family.
 We guide rafting trips on the Blue River daily in the summer months depending on water flow.

-The Blue River is the closest and best rafting experience in Summit County.
+The Blue River is the best rafting experience in Summit County.
 The Blue River runs through a beautiful rugged landscape of Colorado ranch lands tucked up next to the mountains of the Gore Range.
 This gorgeous class III river is located North of Silverthorne, just 20 minutes from Breckenridge, 30 minutes from Vail, and only 1 hour from Denver.
+The Blue River trip is a great blast of excitement for people on a tight schedule or for those who want an iconic taste of Colorado fun!

 The season for rafting the Blue River is May through July, depending on water levels.
 The river flows depend largely on the water released from Dillon Reservoir, so it’s probably a good idea to give us a call to see what the river is doing this year.